ctechfilmuniversity/ctechfilmuniversity.github.io/__content/readme.md

 ### 1.3 Example
-You can always have a look, at preexisting posts, that can be found in this folder ("__content").
+You can always have a look, at preexisting posts, that can be found in the folder `__content`.
 Every post has its own folder, beginning with the date.

 Furthermore here is a made up example:
 ```